Chacornac (crater)

 Chacornac is an irregular lunar impact crater attached to the southeast rim of the crater Posidonius.
 It lies just to the east of the Mare Serenitatis, and north of the crater Le Monnier.
-The crater is named after French astronomer Jean Chacornac.

-The rim of Chacornac has a somewhat distorted, pentagonal outline, and appears uneven, especially in the northwest where it is attached to the rim of Posidonius.
-The flooded floor is irregular and uneven, and contains a system of faint rilles called the Rimae Charocnac.
+The Chacornac crater has a low depth to diameter ratio of 2.8%.
+Its worn rim forms a somewhat distorted, pentagonal outline, and appears uneven, especially in the northwest where it is attached to the rim of Posidonius.
+The flooded floor is irregular and uneven, and contains a system of faint rilles called the Rimae Chacornac, which cross the crater wall to the south.
+There is one distinct interior crater, Chacornac A, which is slightly offset from the midpoint.
 There is no central peak, and no trace of a ray system.
 The ground around the crater is rugged, with a hilly, sloping rampart to the west.

+This crater is named after French astronomer Jean Chacornac (1823–1873).
+His name was added to lunar nomenclature during the 19th century by the British selenographers William R. Birt and John Lee.
+Its designation was officially adopted by the International Astronomical Union in 1935.